On branched covering representation of 4-manifolds: Proofs

-Cusp singularities come in pairs, each pair corresponding to two opposite moves $M_1$ and hence consisting of cones of a left-handle and a right-handle trefoil knot.
-Then, since $d \geq 4$, the technique described in \cite{Pi95} applies in the present context as well, being essentially local in nature, in order to remove all the (pairs of) cusp singularities (see \cite{IP02} for a different approach), leaving us with a new labeled surface $S'$ representing a $d$-fold simple branched covering $p \: M \times [0,1] \to S^3 \times [0,1]$, such that $B_p = S'$ is a properly immersed locally flat PL surface, whose singularities (if any) are transversal double points.
-Moreover, if $d \geq 5$ also transversal double points can be removed in pairs from $B_p$ as shown in \cite{IP02}, to give a properly embedded locally flat PL surface. \end{proof}
+Here, cusp singularities come in pairs, each pair corresponding to two opposite moves $M_1$ and hence consisting of cones of a left-handed and a right-handed trefoil knot.
+Then, since $d \geq 4$, the technique described in \cite{Pi95} applies in the present context as well, being essentially local in nature, in order to remove all the (pairs of) cusp singularities (see Iori and Piergallini \cite{IP02} for a different approach).
+As the result we get a new labeled surface $S'$ representing a $d$-fold simple branched covering $p \: M \times [0,1] \to S^3 \times [0,1]$, such that $B_p = S'$ is a properly immersed locally flat PL surface whose singularities (if any) are transversal double points.
+Moreover, as shown in \cite{IP02}, if $d \geq 5$ transversal double points can also be removed in pairs from $B_p$ to give a properly embedded locally flat PL surface. \end{proof}

 At this point, we are ready to prove our main results.